alanyongy/aegis-multiagent-ai/README.md

 ### 1. Simulating Other Agents’ Decisions

-*Each agent locally simulates every other agent’s upcoming decisions within its own turn to circumvent communication delay.*
+*Locally simulating every other agent’s decisions within its own turn to circumvent communication delay.*
 > <details>
 > <summary>Click to Expand</summary>
 >